Nancy G. Calleja, Ph.D., LPC

 In addition, Dr. Calleja is currently working to expand the professional counseling workforce specializing in the treatment of high- and at-risk adolescents and young adults.
 She is the Project Director of the Working with At Risk Adolescents (WARY) Fellowship program, a three year federally-funded project provides advanced training and clinical practice preparation for Master's level counseling students wishing to pursue careers with adolescents with complex needs.
 Finally, Dr. Calleja is currently working to implement targeted trauma-focused treatment to court-involved adolescents in Wayne county.
 The two-year program funded by the Ethel and James Flinn Foundation will allow for the implementation and evaluation of an evidence-based trauma treatment program that is being implemented in partnership with Spectrum Child and Family Services.

 Dr. Calleja joined the University in 2002 and is a member of the Michigan Child Welfare Health Advisory Committee, past chair of the Licensure Committee, Michigan Counseling Association, past chair of the Ethics Committee, Michigan Counseling Association, and past president of the Michigan Association of Counselor Educators and Supervisors.

 Current Research Projects:

-- Expansion of the counseling workforce specializing in the treatment of adolescents and young adults with complex needs
+- Specialized training of counselors in the treatment of adolescents and young adults with complex needs

 - Implementation and evaluation of trauma-based treatment to court-involved adolescents and their families